ROLES AND TASKS OF THE KINGDOM OF GOD

 Again, the Bride is beautifully dressed for Christ.
 This would signify that she is righteous and holy in her person and behavior.
 But now notice, it says she is prepared, not that she has made herself ready, as in the case of the “firstfruits.”

-Notice what Paul says in the Book of Ephesians:
+Notice what Paul says in Ephesians:

 Husbands, love your wives, just as Christ loved the church and gave himself up for her to make her holy, cleansing her by the washing with water through the word, and to present her to himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless.
 (Ephesians 5:25-27)